 There are a few notable figures in the steampunk realm.

 You can’t get any cooler than Jake Von Slatt.
-He is a self-proclaimed “Massachusetts-based tinkerer, hardware hacker and proprietor of the Steampunk Workshop.”
+He is a self-proclaimed “Massachusetts-based tinkerer, hardware hacker, and proprietor of the Steampunk Workshop.”
 The mad-inventor of our time Von Slatt is known for inventing workable steampunk machinery.
-He’s made a steampunk keyboard, LCD monitor, light switch plates, MAC mini mod, guitar amp, and converted bus.
+He’s made a steampunk keyboard, LCD monitor, light switch plates, MAC mini-mod, guitar amp, and converted the bus.
 His next goal is to make a steam-powered car that can be driven daily.

 Kato is the founder of the world’s first steampunk clothing company.
 She opened Steampunk Couture in 2005 when making her Victorian-inspired creations from her kitchen table.
 Kato claims to be an absolute fabric-junky with workaholic tendencies.
-Her most recent project is SteamGirl, a steampunk erotica site featuring photo and video sets with sets, clothing and music all designed and made by her.
-Even eight years after creation of Steampunk Couture she’s still a one woman band, designing, sewing, packaging and shipping everything herself.
+Her most recent project is SteamGirl, a steampunk erotica site featuring photo and video sets with sets, clothing, and music all designed and made by her.
+Even eight years after the creation of Steampunk Couture she’s still a one-woman band, designing, sewing, packaging, and shipping everything herself.